NOAA-GFDL/MDTF-diagnostics/README.md

 - Note that _MDTF_base is mandatory for the framework's operation, and the other environments are optional, see section 4.3.

 After installing the framework-specific Conda environments, you shouldn't manually alter them (i.e., never run `conda update` on them).
 To update the environments after updating the framework code, re-run the above commands.
+These environments can be uninstalled by simply deleting "_MDTF" directories under `$CONDA_ENV_DIR` (or `$CONDA_ROOT/envs/` for default setting).

 ## 4. Configure framework paths